 Solange Tremblay

 Founding President, SUSTAINABILITY|COMMUNICATION Group.
 President, INTERDECOM.
 Previously an associate professor in communication, Université du Québec à Montréal.
 Pioneer in research-expertise on sustainability communication in Canada.
 Author/Co-author of numerous publications including the two first books published on sustainability communication across Canada.
 Co-lead of the North American part of an important UNEP’s Global Survey on Sustainable Lifestyles.
-Leading founder of and SD integrating the twofold perspective of management and communication.
+Leading founder of

 Full professor of entrepreneurship, University of Sherbrooke.